Rayc940/ece5160-fast-robot/lab6/lab.md

 }
 ```

-Similarly, SET_PID_GAINS is reused to set PID gains for yaw.
+Similarly, SET_PID_GAINS was reused to set PID gains for yaw.

 Since Lab 6 requires changing the setpoint while the robot is running, a separate command was added to update the yaw setpoint.